We can make your web site easier to find, and easier to use.

 Demographics and User Engagement

 The patent briefly brushes upon the topic of looking at demographic information, if any is available for the user population, in conjunction with user engagement scores.
-It’s possible that this kind of information might be helpful in developing strategies for improving user engagement.
+This kind of information might help develop strategies for improving user engagement.

-They note that if the “low engagement segment of the user population has a high proportion of users corresponding to a particular demographic, new product features targeting that demographic may be introduced in an effort to increase the engagement of those users with the product.”
+They note that if the “low engagement segment of the user population has a high proportion of users corresponding to a particular demographic, new product features targeting that demographic may be introduced to increase the engagement of those users with the product.”

 Demographic information could be broken down into a lot of different types of information.
 Here are the examples that they provide: